Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 # Vite.AspNetCore

 This library offers integration with [ViteJS](https://vitejs.dev/) to be used in ASP.NET applications.
-It's made to work mainly with MPA (Multi-Page Application) apps, compatible with:
+It's made to work mainly with MPA (Multi-Page Application).

-- Blazor Server
+The library is compatible with:

 - MVC
 - Razor Pages
+- Blazor Server

 ## Features